Overview

 If I am an Owner in one location but I purchase another location from an existing franchisee, do I have to keep those accounts and Users separate?

-You will want to keep those accounts separate, but you can keep your User and add it to the new organization.
-You will need a Brand Admin's assistance to do that (or submit a Support ticket to our team).
+You will want to keep those organizations separate, but you can keep your one user and add it to the both organizations.
+You will need a Brand Admin's assistance to do that (or submit a support ticket to our Client Success team).

 Can I have one Service Agent work in multiple organizations?

-Yes, however, the org that they are created in will be considered their home location.
-If that organization ever closes or they no longer function in that org, you need to move their original User.
+Yes, however, the org that they are created in will be considered their "home" organization.
+Most service agent configuration settings will only be available in their home organization.
+If that organization ever closes or they no longer function in that org, you will need to move their original User.
+Submit a request to your Brand Administrator or the Client Success team to accomplish this.